LapTQ/hello-cpp/summaries/do-and-dont.md

 * ❌ Don't create a second `std::shared_ptr` from the resource directly

+## Inheritance

+* ⚠️ Be careful of the **object slicing** problem.
+* ✅ Always use `override` keyword for overridden virtual functions.
+* ⚠️ Be aware of calling virtual functions from constructors or destructors.
+* ✅ Always declare destructors as virtual in base classes.
+* ⚠️ Don't virtualize the assignment operator.

 Just like function templates, class templates are typically defined in header files.